zhihanyang2022/code-examples/README.md

 ## css (cascading style sheet)

 - notes:
-  - separates style information from the structure of pages
+  - separate style information from the structure of pages
+  - allow for code reuse
 - syntax:
   ```{css}
   [element-selecter] {